at*mineer

 //-------------------------------------------------------------------------------

-User defined multi-line top/bottom separators, whitespace for line headers
+User defined top/bottom separators and line prefixes

 /**